wombleton/gitlaw-nz/acts/A/Armed Forces Discipline Act 1971.md

 #### Provisions relating to civilians outside New Zealand

-##### 1

-*   Persons serving outside New Zealand, or otherwise employed, in such capacities connected with the Navy, the Army, or the Air Force as are specified for the purposes of this schedule by Defence Force Orders, being persons serving or employed under Her Majesty's Government in New Zealand.
+*   1 Persons serving outside New Zealand, or otherwise employed, in such capacities connected with the Navy, the Army, or the Air Force as are specified for the purposes of this schedule by Defence Force Orders, being persons serving or employed under Her Majesty's Government in New Zealand.

     Schedule 1 clause 1: amended, on 28 July 1997, by [section 4][422] of the Armed Forces Discipline Amendment Act 1997 (1997 No 34).

-##### 2

-*   Persons who are employed by, or in the service of, any naval, army, or air force organisation so specified to which Her Majesty's Government in New Zealand is a party and are employed by or in the service of that organisation by reason of that Government being a party thereto.
+*   2 Persons who are employed by, or in the service of, any naval, army, or air force organisation so specified to which Her Majesty's Government in New Zealand is a party and are employed by or in the service of that organisation by reason of that Government being a party thereto.

-##### 3

-*   Persons belonging to or employed by any other organisation so specified which operates in connection with the Navy, the Army, or the Air Force.
+*   3 Persons belonging to or employed by any other organisation so specified which operates in connection with the Navy, the Army, or the Air Force.

-##### 4

-*   Persons who, for the purposes of their profession or employment, are attached to or accompany any part of the Navy, the Army, or the Air Force, pursuant to an authorisation granted by or on behalf of the Chief of Defence Force.
+*   4 Persons who, for the purposes of their profession or employment, are attached to or accompany any part of the Navy, the Army, or the Air Force, pursuant to an authorisation granted by or on behalf of the Chief of Defence Force.

     Schedule 1 clause 4: amended, on 28 July 1997, by [section 4][422] of the Armed Forces Discipline Amendment Act 1997 (1997 No 34).

-##### 5

-*   Persons forming part of the family of members of any part of the Navy, the Army, or the Air Force and residing with those members or about to reside or departing after residing with them.
+*   5 Persons forming part of the family of members of any part of the Navy, the Army, or the Air Force and residing with those members or about to reside or departing after residing with them.

-##### 6

-*   Persons forming part of the family of persons falling within [clauses 1 to 4][575] and residing with them or about to reside or departing after residing with them.
+*   6 Persons forming part of the family of persons falling within clauses 1 to 4 and residing with them or about to reside or departing after residing with them.

-##### 7

-*   Persons employed by members of any part of the Navy, the Army, or the Air Force.
+*   7 Persons employed by members of any part of the Navy, the Army, or the Air Force.

-##### 8

-*   Persons employed by persons falling within [clauses 1 to 6][575].
+*   8 Persons employed by persons falling within clauses 1 to 6\.

-##### 9

-*   Persons forming part of the family of persons falling within either [clause 7][576] or [clause 8][577] and residing with them or about to reside or departing after residing with them.
+*   9 Persons forming part of the family of persons falling within either clause 7 or clause 8 and residing with them or about to reside or departing after residing with them.

 ---